-Born and raised in the Australian countryside Camille Waring graduated with a Bachelor's Degree in biological sciences from La Trobe University and with postgraduate studies in criminology from the University of Melbourne.
-After a successful career working in community-based offender rehabilitation programs, she immigrated to the United Kingdom in 2005 to enhance her career in criminal justice.
+Camille graduated with a Bachelor's Degree in biological sciences from La Trobe University in 1997 and with postgraduate studies in criminology from the University of Melbourne in 1999.
+After a successful career working in community correctional services that began in 1999, where she managed community-based offender rehabilitation programs including the sex offenders' register, she immigrated to the United Kingdom in 2005 to enhance her career in criminal justice.
 In 2007 she resigned from working with young offenders to pursue a less institutionally defined career as a freelance photographer.
 In 2009 she was shortlisted for the Royal Academy of Art summer exhibition for her Berlin street photography.

 She is currently undertaking a MPhil/PhD with the Centre for Research and Education in Arts and Media (CREAM), School of Media, Arts and Design, at the University of Westminster.
 Her doctoral research is Whoretography – Sex workers as image-makers: A critical analysis of sex workers’ self-representation in online public spaces.

 Contributing co-author on the Sex Worker Student Tool-Kit (2020), Leicester University.
 For a copy please visit https://www.neswf.co.uk/post/students-in-the-sex-industry

 Visual Activism and Marginalised Communities in Online Spaces, Feminist Art Activisms and Artivisms.
 Valiz (2020)

 Waring, C., 2017.
 Whoretography: The Intersection Of Imagery, Technologies, Society & The Sale Of Sex Online.
 Masters Degree.
 London South Bank University.